cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 * The year with the highest total average WIC participation among pregnant women is 2013 (10/01/12 - 09/01/13).
 * The year with the lowest total average WIC participation among pregnant women is 2016 (10/01/15 - 09/01/16)
 ## Analysis Question 2: Among postpartum women, which three state agencies or Indian tribal groups had the highest average participation for the year 2013?
 Which were the lowest?
+### Step-By-Step Solution:
+1. Create a pivot table utilizing the 'postpartum 2013-2016' sheet which reflects 'Postpartum_Woman_Participation' data from 2013-2016.
+2. Add 'State Agency or Indian Tribal Organization' to a row.
+3. Order the row by 'Descending.'
+4. Sort the row by 'SUM of Average Participation 10/12 - 09/13.'
+This is the average participation for the year 2013.
+5. Unclick 'Show Totals' for the row.
+6. Filter the pivot table to only show 'Average Participation 10/12 - 09/13.'
+7. Add 'Average Participation 10/12-09/13' to values.
+8. Evaluate data for the highest average participation score.